 - 2.1 The Council has produced this Document in accordance with the published Strategic Housing and Employment Land Availability Assessment Methodology (April 2018) which is available to view on our website.
-It closely follows the recommended process set out in the Government Practice Guidance1.
-Guidance states where standard methodology is followed correctly, "a local planning authority should not need to justify the methodology used in preparing its Assessment, including at independent examination". - 2.2 The preparation of the SHELAA methodology has involved liaison with key stakeholders including representatives from the development industry and local authorities within the functional housing and economic market areas2. - 2.2 This SHELAA represents a significant change from the SHLAA (2016) and SELAA (2016) previously published.
-It is a new type of document both in terms of content and format.
-The SHELAA is now comprises a long list of nominated sites, that will be considered further in the Site Selection Report.
+It closely follows the recommended process set out in the Government Practice Guidance.
+Guidance states where the standard methodology is followed correctly, "a local planning authority should not need to justify the methodology used in preparing its Assessment, including at independent examination". - 2.2 The preparation of the SHELAA methodology involved liaison with key stakeholders including representatives from the development industry and local authorities within the functional housing and economic market areas. - 2.2 The SHELAA comprises a long list of nominated sites, that will be considered further in the Site Selection Report.
 There is a map for each site along with a completed pro forma that sets out the constraints and an initial conclusion regarding the suitability, availability and achievability of sites, along with an indicative timescale of delivery.
-There is a list of site that are excluded from detailed assessed as it is not of a scale that meets the size threshold.
+There is a list of sites excluded from progressing on to detailed assessment as they do not meet the size threshold.
 Summary maps have also been prepared which identifies SHELAA sites by location.

-1 National Planning Policy Guidance
+&lt;sup>1 National Planning Policy Guidance

-2 Further information on this liaison is set out within the SHELAA Methodology (April 2018)
+&lt;sup>2 Further information on this liaison is set out within the SHELAA Methodology (April 2018)

-2.3 Whilst the SHELAA forms part of the evidence base that informs the preparation of Development Plan documents, a series of Site Selections Papers identify which sites are suitable for allocation.
+2.3 Whilst the SHELAA forms part of the evidence base that informs the preparation of Development Plan Documents, a series of Site Selection Papers identify which sites are suitable for allocation.
 It is the role of Site Selection Papers to provide a more detailed assessment of the sites set out in the SHELAA.
 It will look in more detail at constraints and opportunity of sites and provide a more detailed assessment of delivery timescales.

-3.0 2020 Report
+3.0 2022 Report

-- 3.1 This report is an update to the report published in 2018.
-The 2018 report provided the palate of sites for the commencement of work on the Site Allocations Document.
-The Council operates a 'rolling' call for sites, so that details of sites can be submitted at any time.
-The web site advised that after 1st August 2018 no further sites would be added into the SHELAA and the next opportunity to promote a new site would be through the Site Allocations Document regulation 18 consultation which took place in Autumn 2019.
-This was to enable technical work to be undertaken on sites. - 3.2 18 new housing sites and 6 new employment sites have been included in the 2020 report including those submitted through the 'rolling' call for sites and those formally submitted to the Regulation 18 consultation of the Site Allocation DPD.
+- 3.1 This report is an update to the report published in January 2022 which informed the Scrutiny Committee version of the Consultation Draft District Plan.
+This report includes the palate of sites that fed into the work on the Site Allocations Document, as well as subsequent submissions.
+This SHELAA has been produced to inform the review of the District Plan. - 3.2 The Council operates a 'rolling' call for sites, so that details of sites can be submitted at any time.
+In early 2021 the Council advertised a call-for-sites which ran between 7th January and 19th February 2021.
+Through the website the Council advised that sites submitted after 24th September 2021 would not be added into the SHELAA and the next opportunity to promote a new site would be through the District Plan Regulation 18 consultation due to take place in early 2022.
+This was to enable technical work to be undertaken on sites in time to inform the Consultation Draft District Plan (Regulation 18).
+The 'pause' in the preparation of the District Plan in January meant that sites submitted after the 24th of September 2021 have been included in this 2022 report. - 3.3 The palette of sites within the 2022 report is made up of sites from the 2021 report (including sites identified through the Site Allocations DPD Regulation 19 consultation), sites submitted through the call for sites and those subsequently put forward following the January 2022 'pause' of the Plan.